Blockdaemon/agave-snapshot-gossip-client/README.md

    - Large crate dependency footprint (900+).
    - Excessive memory and CPU usage for large gossip networks ([Issue 53](https://github.com/Blockdaemon/agave-snapshot-gossip-client/issues/53)).
    - We do not periodically renew the UPnP port mappings, so if the router expires it, you may lose connectivity if you rely on on it ([issue #11](https://github.com/Blockdaemon/agave-snapshot-gossip-client/issues/11)).
-   - For a detailed analysis of the benefits, limitations, and production considerations of the SSDN implementation, please see [TRADEOFFS.md](TRADEOFFS.md).
+   - For a detailed analysis of the benefits, limitations, and production considerations of the SSDN implementation, please see [Design Tradeoffs](docs/design-tradeoffs.md).

 ## License